Skip to main content Skip to main navigation Skip to search

 Can a third-party treatment provider gain access to my airlines ADI information portal?

-Yes, however the third party treatment provider must to be affiliated to your airline through the Approved Arrangement (Contract of Service) with the department or a Compliance Agreement with MPI.
+Yes, however the third party treatment provider must be affiliated to your airline through the Approved Arrangement (Contract of Service) with the department or a Compliance Agreement with MPI.

 1. A proper business email address should include your airline, aircraft operator or third-party treatment provider domain name.

-2. Your business email address is active.
+3. Your business email address is active.

-Should an airline or aircraft operator have multiple airline administrator roles?
+Should an airline or aircraft operator have multiple Airline Administrator roles?

 What happens if I do not update ADI?

-If you do not update ADI, a Biosecurity officer will be required to meet your aircraft to verify disinsection has taken place and has been conducted correctly.
-The Biosecurity officer will do this by checking the cans used, and the completed certificates.
+If you do not update ADI, a biosecurity officer will be required to meet your aircraft to verify disinsection has taken place and has been conducted correctly.
+The biosecurity officer will do this by checking the cans used, and the completed certificates.
 This is chargeable for arrivals into Australia and will result in disembarkation delays in both Australia and New Zealand.

 I need assistance with how to use ADI or disinsection, who can I contact?